Skip to main content

 De-Identification and the Fallacy of Anonymity in Complex Datasets

-A common argument for the use of outside of HIPAA’s framework is the process of de-identification.
+A common argument for the use of health data outside of HIPAA’s framework is the process of de-identification.
 The HIPAA Privacy Rule provides two methods by which PHI can be de-identified ∞ the Expert Determination method and the Safe Harbor method.

 The Safe Harbor method involves the removal of 18 specific identifiers (such as name, address, and social security number).
 The assumption is that once these identifiers are removed, the remaining data is anonymous and can be used for research, analytics, or commercial purposes without restriction.
 However, in the context of high-dimensional biological data, this assumption is increasingly tenuous.